Why small businesses need more than one business insurance policy

 LinkedinTwitter

-Understanding your small business insurance coverage options is essential to ensure you’re protected from the daily risks that you, your business, your property and your workers face.
-But your business may be vulnerable if you only have one type of policy in your business insurance package.
+A custom-made business insurance package can be essential to help ensure you’re protected from the daily risks that you, your business, your property and your workers face.

-Do small businesses need more than one type of insurance?
+Do I need more than one type of insurance for my small business?

 “Business insurance refers to different coverages that protect businesses against a variety of risks such as loss of inventory, property damage or potential lawsuits,” says Chris Rhodes, Chief Insurance Officer at NEXT.
 “Coverage should be tailored to each specific business’s needs.
 Depending on your business operations, a policy package might include a few different insurance coverages.”

-Small business insurance can protect business owners and their employees from job-related risks.
-Depending on the type of work you do, your insurance may provide financial help if someone gets hurt, causes property damage or if your business is accused of a professional mistake.
+Depending on the type of work you do, combining small business insurance policies into a comprehensive package can help protect you and your employees – and cover losses – from a range of job-related risks.
+For example, your insurance package may provide financial help if someone gets hurt, causes property damage or if your business is accused of a professional mistake.

-Bundling two or more small business insurance policies together can help your business save money and provide coverage for numerous covered and unfortunate events.
+Bundling two or more small business insurance policies together not only can help provide extra coverage, but can also save you money since bundles often come with discounts.

-What type of insurance do you need for a small business?
+What type of insurance do I need for my small business?

 Finding the right small business insurance coverage isn’t one-size-fits-all.